osjarju/Regex-Tutorial/Develop/gist.md

 ## Author
 I am a passionate and enthusiastic software developer who is dedicated to continuous learning and growth in the field.
 With a keen interest in technology and innovation, I bring a fresh perspective to my work and I am always eager to collaborate with others to tackle complex challenges.

-You contact me via GitHub - https://github.com/osjarju
+You may contact me via GitHub - https://github.com/osjarju